JongKI-PARK/algorithm/Chapter22/README.md

 A strongly connected component of a directed graph G = (V + E) is a maximal set of vertices $C V$ such that for every pair of vertices u and v in C, there are paths from u to v and from v to u.(both are reachable from each other.

   ```
+  STRONGLY-CONNECTED-COMPONENTS (G)
+  1 call DFS (G) to compute finishing times f[u] for each vertex u
+  2 compute $$G^T$$
+  3 call DFS ($G^T$), but in the main loop of DFS, consider the vertices in order of decreasing f[u] (as computed in line 1)
+  4 output the vertices of each tree in the depth-first forest formed in line 3 as a  separate strongly connected component
   ```